smartarch/extremexp-llm/patterns.md

 Evaluation metric: correctness ($1$ if LLM's answer is correct, $0$ otherwise)

-Example instance: "Which task will follow `HyperparameterProposal' in control flow in workflow `HyperparameterOptimization'?"
+Example instance: "Which task will follow 'HyperparameterProposal' in control flow in workflow 'HyperparameterOptimization'?"

 ---